elijamesku/AutoOps/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 # AutoOps (Local Automation Framework for IT Ops)
-This system is a modular PowerShell based automation suite that simulates enterprise grade IT workflows including software compliance checks, dashboard generation, webhook alerts, and zero-touch execution... without requiring Intune or any MDM
+This system is a modular PowerShell based automation suite that simulates enterprise grade IT workflows including software compliance checks, dashboard generation, webhook alerts, and zero-touch execution... without requiring Intune or any MDM.

 This is a framework designed to emulate real world IT operations, scale across devices, and serve as a live demo of automation first IT administration.